 Of course if you live in London not only is it relatively easy to find a charging point but you can also take advantage of the free congestion charge.
 Electric cars also mean zero tax cost and better still no more lengthy queues at the petrol station!

 With more and more manufacturers joining the electric car market, improvements are being made all the time.
 There is every indication that electric cars will be the way forward.
 In fact, with countries like the Netherlands and Norway aiming to phase out fossil fuel cars by 2025, it may not be that long before more motorists find themselves driving electric cars.

 I wonder when we will start to see our fleet of vehicles at CVS Ltd become a majority of electric powered?
-If you are interested in leasing a car but for whatever reason have a bad credit score take a look at poorbad credit personal car leasing.
+If you are interested in leasing a car but for whatever reason have a poor credit score take a look at bad credit personal car leasing.